 NB: All Rounder disciplines will be assessed and interviews take place as below:

-Electronic portfolios and personal statements should reach the Head of Art (via email: firstname.lastname@example.org ) by Tuesday 14 January 2014
+Art Scholarships - Electronic portfolios and personal statements should reach the Head of Art via email: email@example.com by Tuesday 13 January 2015; Interviews and a practical test: Tuesday 27 January 2015

 The Headteacher of the candidate’s present school should be advised of the application.
 When the application has been received, the candidate’s present Headteacher will be approached for a confidential report.
 For internal candidates, the relevant staff will be advised of the application and approached for a confidential report.

 The criteria and procedures for each Award are set out below.
-It is possible for candidates to enter for more than one kind of Award, but maximum of two, plus All Rounder.
+It is possible for candidates to enter for a maximum of two Awards plus All Rounder.

 ALL ROUNDER SCHOLARSHIPS and AWARDS

-Candidates for the Macpherson All Rounder Awards will take the examinations on Monday 27 January 2014.
-The format will be the same as for the Academic scholarships, as detailed above; a timetable will be provided nearer the time.
+Candidates for the Macpherson All Rounder Awards will take the examinations on Monday 26 January 2015.
+The format will be the same as for the Academic scholarships and a timetable will be provided nearer the time.

 Candidates should show a high degree of competence in academic work as well as showing skills in one or more of the following disciplines: Art, Drama, Music or Sport.
 All Rounder interviews and assessments will take place on the same day and follow the same format as detailed for each of the corresponding disciplines below and the same requirements will apply.